bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 ### What you can expect from me

-My goal is to teach a class that's similar to algorithms classes at peer institutions.
-The syllabus is packed and you will find the pace and the problems ocasionally challenging.
-Many of the problems in labs and assignments come from algorithms classes at other universities (such as Stanford, MIT, Berkeley, etc).
-Speaking of that, I am a big fan of and grateful for open resources, and this is the reason I keep this website on _github_ rather than behind Canvas.
-Some of you will go on to software engineering careers where a strong algorithmic background is a must.
-Many of you will go through technical interviews which draw heavily from the content of this class.
-It is important to pack many topics in the syllabus and expose you to challenging new problems.
-Ultimately the goal of the class is to give you the tools so that you can solve new problems on your own.
-A strong algorithmic backgound will improve your analytical and abstraction abilities and will be a big advantage to your career path, whatever it might be.
+My goal is to teach a class which is similar to algorithms classes at peer institutions.
+Many of the problems in labs and assignments come from  Stanford, MIT, Berkeley, etc.

 My teaching style is to create a friendly, open atmosphere where everyone feels comfortable and motivated to learn.
 There are no stupid questions---any question is a sign that you want to engage.
-Based on my experience, the most effective learning happens when YOU all work well together.
+The most effective learning happens when YOU all work well together.
 Open collaboration in the lab is  highly encouraged.
 All assignments are pair-optional, although everyone is highly encouraged to find a partner.
 To support everyone's learning at their